»Admissions

 Chapman University provides a comprehensive and personal education that attracts students from different backgrounds from all over the world.
 We have students from 39 states, the U.S. territories and 60 different countries.

-Our diverse student body combined with our small classes make it possible for you to connect across borders and backgrounds, opening your experience to different cultures and ways of viewing the world.
+Our student body combined with our small classes makes it possible for you to connect across borders and backgrounds, opening your experience to different cultures and ways of viewing the world.

 Chapman University does not discriminate on the basis of race, color, national origin, ancestry, sex, sexual orientation, gender, gender identity gender expression, age, disability, genetic information, medical condition, marital status, religion, military status, or veteran's status in its admissions policies or administration of its educational programs, including scholarship and loan programs, under Title IX of the Educational Amendments of 1972 and under the Civil Rights Act of 1964.